Adult Christian Formation

-Tuesdays @ noon: Brown Bag Bible Study.
+Tuesdays @ noon, Sept.-May: Brown Bag Bible Study.
 This informal class is led by one of our clergy and concludes at 1:00 p.m.
 Bring a sack lunch if you like.
 Snacks are provided.

 The Altar Guild assists the clergy in preparation for worship.
 Members are responsible for the care of the church linens, hangings, vestments and traditional decorations for special services.
 They are charged with care of the altar and its preparation for the Eucharist.
 Altar Guild members serve on teams, usually once a month.
 Contact: Karen Milton

 There is a special joy that comes from working together as a team to create beautiful music!
 Joining our voices together we can do something none of us could do alone.
 The Adult Choir is an enthusiastic group who work on a diverse array of repertoire and we are excited to welcome new members, no audition required!
 Wednesday evening rehearsals.
 We also welcome parishioners who are talented instrumentalists.
 Kids interested in singing can join the Choristers (elementary ages) or the Youth Ensemble (middle/high school).
 For more information on the music programs at St. Mark’s click here.

 Come sit quietly and listen for God.
 Shed the week’s busyness and restore your inner self.
 Saturday mornings, 8:15 am, Grace Chapel.
 The service, based on Morning Prayer II, from The Book of Common Prayer, and the New Zealand Prayer Book includes prayers, psalm, Gospel and intercessions, followed by contemplative silence.
 Service concludes by 9 am.